 - ¼ cup honey

 - Wash, peel and remove any stems or pits, if needed.
 The skin of the fruit is highly nutritious so we always use the peel as well (exception: bananas, pineapples, oranges, etc).

-Line trays with plastic wrap or wax paper.
+- Line trays with parchment paper.
 Spread onto dehydrated trays.
 Since the sides dry quicker, make the puree thicker around the edges - approx 1/4” inch and 1/8” at the center.

 - Roll the leather into a tight roll and with a sharp knife, cut into a lengths of your choice.
 Wrap pieces with saran wrap, put in air-tight containers (like ziplock bags) or vacuum seal.
 Store in a cool, dark & dry place.

 Tis’ the season!